rafaelsetragni/awesome_notifications/.github/ISSUE_TEMPLATE/---bug-report.md

 * Your plugins list inside the file `pubspec.yaml` (at least all notification plugins)
 * What platform did you found the issue
+* What devices did you found the issue
 * How are you initializing the plugin
 * How are you creating the notification
 * The output of `flutter doctor` command